-Undergraduates who are not in the accelerated M.B.A. program are allowed to take only two graduate courses.
+Undergraduates who are not planning to enroll in the accelerated M.B.A. program may to take two graduate courses (no tuition due to the Graduate College).
+To register, students complete a one page application and submit an unofficial transcript.
 The courses listed below are open to undergraduates; however Union Graduate College maintains the right to limit the number of undergraduate students in each class to no more than five students.
 For a complete description of these and other School of Management courses, see the catalog of the Union Graduate College, available at uniongraduatecollege.edu.

+- MBA 500 Managing Ethically in a Global Environment

+- MBA 510 Financial Accounting

-MBA-500.
-Managing Ethically in a Global Environment MBA-510.
-Financial Accounting MBA-512.
-Managerial Accounting and Finance MBA-551.
-Managing People and Teams in Organizations HCM-500.
-Introduction to Health Systems
+- MBA 512 Managerial Accounting and Finance

+- MBA 551 Managing People and Teams in Organizations

+- HCM 500 Introduction to Health Systems